 Arc fault circuit interrupters (AFCIs) prevent fires in living areas where appliance cords are prone to be pinched or crimped, or chewed by pets.
 They used to be required only on bedroom circuits, but the National Electrical Code now requires AFCI protection in all living areas.
 They’re equipped with sophisticated electronics that can detect an arcing condition (like in a frayed lamp cord), which may not be detected by a standard circuit breaker until after a fire has started.

 AFCI protection is not just required for new construction.
 It’s also required where branch-circuit wiring is modified, replaced or extended into existing homes.
-Plus: All DIYers need to know these 24 acronyms.
+It’s important to know the difference between GFCIs and AFCIs.

 Wiring Switches Without a Neutral Wire

 All switch locations need a neutral wire.
 This national electrical code was mainly implemented to accommodate potential future uses.
 Electronic switches require a small amount of constant electricity and therefore need a neutral wire run to them.

 There are exceptions to this NEC code, but if the walls are currently open anyway, don’t make the next person fish in a wire.
 Do it right and make sure there’s a neutral wire in the box.